 - The climate is as welcoming as the people.
 Malta’s weather is typically Mediterranean, with mild winters and hot summers.
 Winter days have an average of 6 hours of sunshine; this doubles in summer!
 Most winter days, the temperatures get to double figures, and to make things even better, the average water temperature is 16°C; and 28°C in the summer.
 Malta sailing sessions are rarely lost because of too little or too much wind.

-- The Maltese islands are served well by Ryanair, with several flights a week both from Dublin and Belfast.
+- The Maltese islands are served well by Ryanair and the other budget airlines, with several flights a week both from Dublin, Cork and Belfast.

 - Malta is safe.
 The character of the Maltese population is typically Mediterranean – welcoming, friendly, and helpful.
 Crime rates are the lowest in Europe.